elastic/elastic-package/README.md

 Use this command to clean resources used for building the package.

 The command will remove built package files (in build/), files needed for managing the development stack (in ~/.elastic-package/stack/development) and stack service logs (in ~/.elastic-package/tmp/service_logs).

-### `elastic-package completion`

-_Context: global_

-Use this command to output shell completion information.

-The command output shell completions information (for `bash`, `zsh`, `fish` and `powershell`).
-The output can be sourced in the shell to enable command completion.

-Run `elastic-package completion` and follow the instruction for your shell.

 ### `elastic-package create`